Skip to content

 endpointUrl: https://URL-OF-THE-S3-COMPATIBLE-STORAGE

-As you have noticed, destination value is composed of three parts in case of S3-compatible storage: the s3:// prefix, the s3 bucket name, and the actual backup name, which you have already found out using the kubectl get psmdb-backup command).
+The destination key is composed of three parts in case of S3-compatible storage: the s3:// prefix, the s3 bucket name, and the actual backup name.
 For Azure Blob storage, you don’t put the prefix, and use your container name as an equivalent of a bucket.

 ...